sparkfun/SparkFun_RTK_Everywhere_Firmware/docs/firmware_compile.md

 Hey presto!
 A file called `RTK_Everywhere.ino.bin` appears in the current directory.
 That's the firmware binary we are going to upload to the ESP32.

-If the need the `.elf` file so you can debug code crashes with me-no-dev's [ESP ExceptionDecoder](https://github.com/me-no-dev/EspExceptionDecoder):
+If you need the `.elf` file so you can debug code crashes with me-no-dev's [ESP ExceptionDecoder](https://github.com/me-no-dev/EspExceptionDecoder):

 ```
 docker cp reverent_jackson:/work/RTK_Everywhere/build/esp32.esp32.esp32/RTK_Everywhere.ino.elf .